 You may need to read it again.

 When you must not use Estradot

-Do not use Estradot or other oestrogens, with or without a progestogen to prevent
+Do not use Estradot or other estrogens, with or without a progestogen to prevent heart

 A study called the Women's Health Initiative indicated increased risk of heart attack,

 stroke, breast cancer, and blood clots in the legs or lungs in women receiving treatment

 with a product containing conjugated estrogens 0.625 mg and the progestogen medroxyprogesterone

 acetate (MPA).
 The researchers stopped the study after 5 years when it was determined

 the risks were greater than the benefits in this group.
 The Women's Health Initiative